Bulmer Hobson: IRB and the Volunteers

 In 1947 he criticised the Rising and its leader saying the military council had "no plans.....which could seriously be called military" and that the Rising consisted of "locking a body of men up in two or three buildings to stay there until they were shot or burned out."

 Later years

 Hobson penned many economic works, writing from a Keynesian perspective.
 He believed that an economic resurgence was necessary to convince unionists to be a part of a United Ireland.
 Hobson hoped to eradicate poverty and founded the 'League for Social Justice'.

+Hobson had an interest in the Esperanto language, after his death an Esperanto dictionary and novel was found in his library.

 After his retirement in 1948, Hobson built a house near Roundstone, Connemara.
 His wife Claire (née Gregan), from whom he had separated in the late 1930s, died in 1958.
 After suffering a heart attack in the 1960s, Hobson lived with his daughter and son-in-law, Camilla and John Mitchell, in Castleconnell, County Limerick, where he finished his account of his life, titled Ireland, Yesterday and Tomorrow (Anvil Books, Ireland, 1968).